-This HUC includes the entire Gualala River drainage (774 km2) and a series of small drainages along the coast to the south down to the Russian River, with all but one having a drainage area < 10 km2 (Russian Gulch, 29 km2) and none apparently occupied by Pacific Lamprey (Reid and Goodman, in prep.).
+This HUC includes the entire Gualala River drainage (774 km^2) and a series of small drainages along the coast down to the Russian River, all but one with drainages $< 10 \text{ km}^2$ (Russian Gulch, 29 km2), and none apparently occupied by Pacific Lamprey (Reid and Goodman 2016).

-The primary concerns in the HUC are insuring water management that prevents seasonal channel desiccation in the mainstems and understanding its effects on lampreys and assessing the effects of in-channel gravel mining in the drainage (Figure 5).
+The primary concerns in the HUC are ensuring water management that prevents seasonal channel desiccation in the mainstems, understanding its effects on lampreys and assessing the effects of in-channel gravel mining in the drainage (Figure 5).